Special Financial Planning Considerations for Mixed Nationality Couples

 Gifting as an Estate Planning Strategy

-As discussed above (and in our specific article on this topic), the lack of an unlimited marital deduction is a significant planning obstacle for the high net worth mixed nationality couple (above $11.2 million).
-However, a solution can be available through the annual gift tax exclusion for gifts to non-citizen spouses of $152,000 (2017).
+As discussed above (and in our specific article on this topic), the lack of an unlimited marital deduction is a significant planning obstacle for the high net worth mixed nationality couple (above $11.4 million for 2019).
+However, a solution can be available through the annual gift tax exclusion for gifts to non-citizen spouses of $155,000 (2019).
 This annual exemption can allow the U.S. citizen spouse to lower estate and other transfer taxes in much the same fashion as it can lower capital gains taxes (see above) by reducing the size of their eventual taxable estate.
-If the annual gifting exceeds the $152,000 threshold, then the excess value must be reported on the citizen spouse’s annual federal gift tax return (Form 709) and will reduce the citizen spouse’s remaining lifetime unified credit.
+If the annual gifting exceeds the $155,000 threshold, then the excess value must be reported on the citizen spouse’s annual federal gift tax return (Form 709) and will reduce the citizen spouse’s remaining lifetime unified credit.
 However, no tax is owed until the lifetime unified credit is exhausted.
 While simply gifting U.S. dollars in a bank account (a non-U.S. situs asset) can lower the exposure to U.S. transfer taxes, additional planning benefits can be achieved through gifting appreciated assets, including stock, real estate, collectibles, etc. (the income tax benefits of such a gift were discussed above).
 If the non-U.S. citizen spouse is gifted highly appreciated assets, they can thereafter sell them free of federal capital gains tax and can then diversify the portfolio into non-U.S. situs assets.
 Subsequent monitoring should continue to keep the U.S. situs assets of the non-U.S. spouse to a minimum.

 Estate and Gift Tax Treaties

-The United States has estate and/or gift tax treaties or protocols with 18 Countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Netherlands, Norway, South Africa, Sweden, Switzerland and the United Kingdom.
+The United States has estate and/or gift tax treaties or protocols with 18 Countries: Australia, Austria, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Netherlands, South Africa, Switzerland and the United Kingdom.
 Such agreements may effect one or more of the general guidelines discussed in this section.
 For example, these treaties may narrow the definition of a U.S. situs asset for the non-resident, raise the nonresident’s federal exemption, and/or provide for a significant spousal deduction for gifts and/or bequests to a non-citizen spouse.
 Consequently, if a couple resides in one of these countries, they should examine the applicable treaty and incorporate any benefits or exceptions into their estate planning strategies.

 Conclusion: The U.S. legal/tax implications are Only one layer